Presidential Transition Council will make governance comfortable for in-coming president – Perm sec

 “The council is to look at the nine priority areas of the current administration in drafting the template.

-“The Provision of security to all the citizens of Nigeria is among the nine priority areas of the current administration.”
+“The Provision of security to all the citizens of Nigeria is among the nine priority areas of the current administration,” he said.

 “As a ministry, we have started the transition processes having set up our own ministerial transition task team.